kimiyoung/genvector/README.md

 ## Preprocessing

+If you would like to develop and test your method on our datasets, you can skip this section.
+However, if you would like to run the GenVector model, you need to follow the instructions in this section to preprocess the data into a specific format.

 You can directly download the preprocessed data files that are prepared for our model [here](https://static.aminer.org/lab-datasets/genvector/my_data.tar.gz) (110M).
 Please extract the compressed file and put the directory `my_data` as an immediate sub-directory of `genvector` (the current directory).
 ```